 You must certainly be living under a rock if you haven’t yet noticed how the social media app TikTok is gaining massive popularity worldwide.
 This Chinese-origin social media app has for long been trying to close in on Facebook and its family of apps when it comes to growth.

-In consonance with recent findings from the latest news, TikTok has reportedly reached a whopping 2 billion downloads worldwide on both the Apple App Store and on the Google Play store.
-It is also learnt that the number of TikTok users in India alone stands at 611 million, a staggering 30% of TikTok unique app downloads worldwide
+In consonance with recent findings, TikTok has reportedly reached a whopping 2 billion downloads worldwide on both the Apple App Store and on the Google Play store.
+Interestingly, India emerged as the biggest driver of TikTok growth, accounting for 30.3% of the all unique app downloads worldwide.
+If we do the simple math, the number of TikTok users in India alone stands at 611 million.

 According to Sensor Tower, TikTok is the first app after Facebook’s marquee app, WhatsApp, Instagram and Messenger to break past the 2 billion downloads figure since January 1 of 2014.
 (Sensor Tower began its app analysis on that date).